GateNLP/gate-cloud-python-example/README.md

 requests make this really easy
 Need to set content-type

-put API key in .netrc https://ec.haxx.se/usingcurl-netrc.html

-machine cloud-api.gate.ac.uk
-login 71rs93h36m0c
-password 9u8ki81lstfc2z8qjlae

-# or twitie
+or twitie

-# Accept
+Accept
-# Expect: 100?
+Expect: 100?